funkybob/gilbert/docs/tutorial.rst

 We need to provide a template to render the page with.
 Let's do that now:

+.. note:: Templates use the stencil_ template engine.

 .. code-block:: html
    :caption: mysite/templates/default.html